marksverdhei/hotkey-asr/README.md

 # ASR Clipboard Hotkey

 Hotkey asr for windows using whisper.
+Hold a hotkey to record.
+After releasing, the recording is transcribed until you hear a high pitched beep.
+That means the transcription is done and is added to your clipboard.

 ## Disclaimer